chriseldredge/Lucene.Net.Linq/README.markdown

 * Sort by standard string, NumericField or any type that implements IComparable
 * Sort by item.Score() extension method to sort by relevance
 * Specify custom format for DateTime stored as strings
+* Register cache-warming queries to be executed when IndexSearcher is being reloaded

 Example
 ----------